-Carroll College's Bachelor of Arts degree in Anthrozoology is designed so that students learn foundational information regarding theory, research, and services applicable to human-animal bonding not only through classroom learning, but also hands-on labs.
+Carroll College's Bachelor of Arts degree in Anthrozoology teaches students foundational information regarding theory, research, and services applicable to human-animal bonding through classroom learning and hands-on labs.
 Students work directly with animal partners during their education at Carroll.

-Dogs have long been used in service to humans: guide dogs for the blind, service dogs for mobility impaired, search and rescue, police dogs, and working ranch dogs.
-The Anthrozoology major not only educates students about the canine-human bond, but it also gives back to the dogs with whom they partner.
-Carroll College and Helena's local animal shelter work together to rehabilitate rescue dogs for a life of successful human-canine partnership.
-Through this relationship, Anthrozoology students get the unique opportunity to learn and practice canine training techniques specific to animal assisted activities and therapies, search and rescue, or scent detection.
+The Anthrozoology major educates students about the canine-human bond, but it also gives back to the dogs with whom they partner.
+Carroll College works with regional shelters to rehabilitate rescue dogs for a successful human-canine partnership.
+We train students to train dogs.
+Our students learn and practice canine training techniques specific to animal-assisted activities and therapies, search and rescue, or scent detection.
 Some students learn techniques in more than one area, with different canine partners.

 Equine classes explore the horse-human relationship and the scientific evidence of its contribution to psychological, physical, and spiritual well-being.
 Anthrozoology students learn the historic to modern implications of the horse-human relationship and are broadly exposed to the field of equine assisted activities and therapies (EAAT).
 Anthrozoology students gain a strong foundation in safe and ethical horsemanship practices and are taught activities and methods used in EAAT.

 Most upper-division courses include an in-class component where you learn the theories behind the subject, and a lab component where you apply what you have learned with real horses and dogs.

 The Anthrozoology major combines specialized psychology courses, a core liberal arts education, and hands-on experience gained from working directly with animals.
 In addition, students can receive academic credit for obtaining certification from related organizations.

-Graduates of the Anthrozoology Program will have opportunities to immediately enter the field or continue on to graduate programs.
+Anthrozoology graduates have opportunities to immediately enter the field or continue on to graduate programs.